Full-Screen Projects View

 Consolidated Search Results

-When searching for places on a map, Aperture scans the extensive Apple database of locations, as well as the data available from Google Maps, to deliver a consolidated list of matching results.
+When searching for places on a map, Aperture scans the extensive Apple database of locations to deliver a consolidated list of matching results.

 Show/Hide Location Badges